Mike Solwold

 Michael Stuart Solwold (born September 30, 1977) is an American former professional football player who was a long snapper and tight end in the National Football League (NFL) for the Dallas Cowboys, Minnesota Vikings, Tampa Bay Buccaneers, Baltimore Ravens, and New England Patriots.
 He played college football for the Wisconsin Badgers.

-Early years
+Early life

 Solwold attended Arrowhead High School, where he was named an All-American, All-State, All-Region and All-Conference at tight end, while receiving the 1995-1996 Wisconsin Gatorade State Player of the year award as a senior.

 He contributed to his team winning two WIAA Division I state championships (1993 and 1994).
 He also was a three-year starter in basketball.

 College career

 Solwold accepted a football scholarship from the University of Wisconsin–Madison.
 As a freshman, he took over long snapper Mike Schneck, who injured his wrist while celebrating Matt Davenport's game-winning field goal against Indiana University.

 In 1999, he became the team's long snapper as a junior and was a part of two Big Ten Conference championships and two Rose Bowl wins.